jkulesza/Python_Misc/Number_Density_Converter/README.md

   where the name is now associated with a given ZAID regardless of what the user chose to specify the ZAID with.
 This is used for output purposes

-Note that if the default NIST data is not used, the import statement in the main routine will need to be updated.
+Note that if the default NIST data are not used, the import statement in the main routine will need to be updated.

 Example Execution